txerpa/dj-tximmutability/docs/index.md

 ### inst_exclusion_conditions
 This attribute, effects when the action comes from an **instance**, is not checked for a **queryset**.
-It is a tuple of conditional methods that return booleans.
+It is a tuple of conditional methods that return Boolean.
 No conditions must be met to execute the rule.
-If one condition is met, the rule would not be executed, and therefore the instance would continue with the action.
+If a condition is met, the rule will not be executed and thus the instance would continue with the action.

 Opossite of `inst_conditions`.